Undergraduate Application Requirement

 In conjunction with the attained grades, we will also consider the type and length of the degree programme you have studied as well as the institution where this learning took place.

-In order to enrol on the MPhil programme, you must have been awarded an upper second class Honours Bachelor degree, and preference is given to those with an additional Masters degree.
+In order to enrol on the Advanced Research Diploma programme, you must have been awarded an upper second class Honours Bachelor degree, and preference is given to those with an additional Masters degree.

 If you have any queries regarding the suitability of your qualifications prior to making an application, please contact our Admissions Officer at email@example.com.
 If you require more specific advice, the National Academic Recognition Information Centre for the United Kingdom (UK NARIC) can also assist – call +44 (0)870 990 4088 or e-mail firstname.lastname@example.org.